 - 10. Buffalo, NYScore: 57/100

 The citizens of Buffalo, New York, might be cheering that their city made a drastic jump from number three on last year's list.
 However, the other important numbers for this city, including the unemployment rate and the crime rate, probably won't encourage any celebrations.
 The unemployment rate for Buffalo is 7.5%, and the workforce suffers from an education problem; only 25% of the city's residents have earned a bachelor's degree.
 Finally, Buffalo's weather isn't very welcoming to new residents who aren't ready for long and snowy winters.
 Learn more about Buffalo, NY.

-You can refer to the Best and Worst Places to Live list for real-time, up-to-date and interactive top 100 best places to live.
+You can refer to the safest places to live list for real-time rankings of the safest places to live in America.
 The results are sortable, and it allows you to filter by the population as well as your preferred state.